 See one of the most spectacular sites in the Salkantay region of the Peruvian Andes, on this day trip to Lake Humantay.
 After a breakfast snack, hit the trail for the approximately 1.5 hr hike to Lake Humantay gaining approximately 1,300 feet along the way.
 Ample free time at the lake allows you to relax and enjoy mountain views, including Salkantay, before returning down the same trail for lunch al fresco.

+Embark on a beautiful 2-day trek through the Lares Valley, a trek through traditional native communities where you can see how these populations survive & thrive using local resources.
 Starting at the Hot Springs of Lares Valley you’ll pitstop for lunch after a fairly long drive from Cusco in the morning.
-After lunch you follow a trail for about 4 hrs to the first campsite of Huachuasi.
+After lunch, you follow a trail for about 4 hrs to the first campsite of Huachuasi.
 Here llamas & horses graze and are kept for many of the farmsteads.

-This is a breathtaking 3-Day trek in the Cordillera Vilcanota, on a route we call the “Camino del Apu Ausangate” located in close proximity of the highest Sacred Mountain in the Department of Cusco.
+This is a breathtaking 3-Day trek in the Cordillera Vilcanota, on a route we call the “Camino del Apu Ausangate” located in close proximity to the highest Sacred Mountain in the Department of Cusco.
 The “Apu” is the Bearer of Life and guardian of one of the most pristine mountain ecosystems in the world.

 Our treks will be accompanied by llamas and mules that carry expedition equipment, and are owned by shepherds of the community of Chillca, who are proud to share their land with us, as well as the Spirit of their inspiring world.

-The Cordillera Vilcabamba is a range of mountains that are home to many historic attractions that were of great importance to the development of Andean civilisation.
+The Cordillera Vilcabamba is a range of mountains that are home to many historic attractions that were of great importance to the development of Andean civilization.
 This part of the Andes mountains was known to be a refuge for the last of the rebel Inkas fleeing from the Spanish invasion; the rebel group of Inkas was led by Manqo Inka II for nearly forty years.